Compiled by Connie Barlow

 Parables Writing in the Classroom

 Patricia Gordon, professor of literature at John Abbott College in Montreal, Canada is developing a curriculum for having her students write parables.
 Mark McMenamin, professor of paleontology at Mt.
 Holyoke College in Massachusetts is inviting his science undergraduates to try their hand at parables writing.
 The carrot here: some students may produce parables that, when helpfully edited, merit a place on this website.

 There is no single way for any component story to be told, and different writers will emphasize different value connotations.
 For this reason, just because one parable has already been written for a particular event, it doesn't mean that a dozen more cannot be written too!
 For example, Paula Hirschboeck wrote her "Buddha Bowl" parable to celebrate the creation of elements in the bellies of ancient stars, and used an enigmatic Zen koan format in doing so.
 Later, Connie Barlow wrote of the same event, taking on the voice of Walt Whitman as narrator (in "A Leaf of Grass").
 Later, Connie created a new storyline with playful characters and scripted it as, "Startull: The Story of an Average Yellow Star."

 Once you submit your parable for publication, expect to watch others evolve it!
 We hope readers will feel free to modify these stories and carry them into the world for their own particular uses and for different audiences.
 Ideally, some readers will take orality to the next level; instead of reciting your parable exactly as you wrote it, they will deliver the gist of it extemporaneously.

 Keep It Brief

-Your best chance of getting your parable published by us is to make it well on the short side of ten minutes.
-Our intent is to eventually manifest a website on which all contributions can be accessed.
+Your best chance of getting your parable published by us is to make it no longer than 20 minutes.

 Email your parable to: